rfotino/imgcat/README.md

 ## Options
 * `-w NUM`: Sets the number of characters wide the output will be.
-* `*.bmp`: The last argument ending in ".bmp" will be used as the input file.
+* `FILE`: The last argument that is not another option will be used as the input file.
 Otherwise it will read from stdin.

 ## Issues
 * Only supports 24-bit BMP files, JPEGs, and PNGs.
 More formats might be added if I have time.